rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

+## TODO As a Gnome3 user, I want better integration, that the app feels more native to me.

+acceptance criteria:

+- [ ] use adwaita icons instead of glyphicons
+- [ ] try to simulate gtk-headerbar with borderless window

 ## TODO As a (kanban) user I want to have the DONE state ordered by time in reverse, that I can see what I finished last

 ## TODO As A User I want the the details of a task when I klick on it, that I can see notes I did to finish it.